Toxicodendron radicans: Taxonomy

 It may grow as a forest understory plant, although it is only somewhat shade-tolerant.
 The plant is extremely common in suburban and exurban areas of New England, the Mid-Atlantic, and the Southeastern United States.
-The similar species T. diversilobum (western poison oak) and T. rydbergii (western poison ivy) are found in western North America, and T. orientale in Taiwan, Japan, Korea and Sakhalin.T. radicans rarely grows at altitudes above 1500 m, although the altitude limit varies in different locations.
+The similar species T. diversilobum (western poison oak) and T. rydbergii (western poison ivy) are found in western North America, and T. orientale in Taiwan, Japan, Korea and Sakhalin.

+T. radicans rarely grows at altitudes above 1500 m, although the altitude limit varies in different locations.
 The plants can grow as a shrub up to about 1.2 m tall, as a groundcover 10–25 cm high, or as a climbing vine on various supports.
 Older vines on substantial supports send out lateral branches that may be mistaken for tree limbs at first glance.

 It grows in a wide variety of soil types, and soil pH from 6.0 (acidic) to 7.9 (moderately alkaline).
 It is not particularly sensitive to soil moisture, although it does not grow in desert or arid conditions.
 It can grow in areas subject to seasonal flooding or brackish water.

 It is more common now than when Europeans first arrived in North America.
 The development of real estate adjacent to wild, undeveloped land has engendered "edge effects", enabling poison ivy to form vast, lush colonies in these areas.
 It is listed as a noxious weed in the US states of Minnesota and Michigan and in the Canadian province of Ontario.

-Outside North America, T. radicans is also found in parts of China.

 Poison ivy is particularly sensitive to carbon dioxide levels, greatly benefiting from higher concentrations in the atmosphere.
 Higher carbon dioxide levels increase the rate of plant growth, and cause them to produce more unsaturated urushiol, which causes stronger reactions in humans.
 Poison ivy's growth and potency has already doubled since the 1960s, and it could double again once carbon dioxide levels reach 560 ppm.